kavia-common/logo-replacement-in-engineering-drawings-39832-39842/logo_replacement_frontend/README.md

 # Logo Replacement Frontend (React)

-A lightweight, modern UI for uploading drawing ZIPs and a logo image, starting processing, monitoring progress, and downloading results from the backend API.
+A refined, classic Executive Gray UI for uploading drawing ZIPs and a logo image, starting processing, monitoring progress, and downloading results from the backend API.

 ## Quick Start